tandasat/tandasat.github.io/Hypervisor_Development_for_Security_Researchers.md

 Package:
 - Material
-  - Training materials (slides and sample code) will be shared 3 weeks prior to the class.
+  - Training materials (slides and sample code) will be shared 2-3 weeks before the class.
   - Recording will be available shortly after the end of each day.
 - Support
   - 3 weeks of asynchronous consultation on Slack and email from the last day of the class.